Mukulraj109/desktopformbackend/README.md

    - Ensure that the server (`npm start`) is running locally before making requests from Postman.
    - Handle any errors or exceptions based on the API documentation provided in this README.

-This testing guide should help you validate the functionality of each API endpoint using Postman.
+   - This testing guide should help you validate the functionality of each API endpoint using Postman.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Notes
 - This server uses a JSON file (db.json) as a simple database to store form submissions.